CliMT/climt/docs/installation.rst

 Installing from source
 ----------------------

-The sources for CliMT can be downloaded from the `Github repo`_.
+The sources for climt can be downloaded from the `Github repo`_.

 You can either clone the public repository: